 For instance, if you have an LLC in Colorado, you will need a registered agent with a physical address in Colorado.
 If the business is also registered in California as a foreign LLC, then you need a registered agent with a physical address in California, too.

 For most small businesses, the best choice is to use a registered agent service.
-Here are three registered agent services that we recommend*:
+Here are a few registered agent services that we recommend*:

 Check out this episode of All Up In Yo’ Business to learn more about registered agents for LLCs and Corporations.